-PAYG payments are required from the day that you are first required to withhold an amount from a payment.
+PAYG registration is required from the day that you are first required to withhold an amount from a payment.

-- You can register for PAYG when applying for an ABN (on the same form);
+- You can register for PAYG when applying for your ACN and ABN through LawPath’s company registration application;

-- If you have an ABN you can add a PAYG withholding account to the ABN at abr.gov.au (using an administrator AUSkey), form at https://www.ato.gov.au/General/Gen/Order-ATO-products-online/ or through your registered tax or BAS agent.
+- If you already have an ABN you can add a PAYG registration to the ABN through the ATO Business Portal (using an administrator AUSkey) or through your registered tax or BAS agent.